Rwanda rejects British legislators’ call to free officers

-KIGALI, Rwanda (AP) - Rwanda’s government has protested a call by six British legislators for President Paul Kagame to free high-ranking army officers, saying the two men were convicted of serious crimes.
+KIGALI, Rwanda (AP) - Rwanda’s government has protested a call by six British legislators for President Paul Kagame to free high-ranking army officers, saying the two were convicted of serious crimes.

 Rwanda’s Military High Court sentenced Col. Tom Byabagamba and retired Brig.
 Gen. Frank Rusagara, in 2016 to 21 and 20 years in prison, respectively.
 Charges against them included inciting insurrection and tarnishing the government’s image.
 Throughout the trial, the two maintained their innocence.
 They were arrested in 2014.